lnxpy/pyaction/docs/index.md

 Hi Sadra!
 ```

-Since `pyaction` is part of your action's dependencies, you have access to utilities that enable you to work with the repository/workflow information.
+Since `pyaction` is part of your action's dependencies, you have access to utilities that enable you to work with the repository/workflow data.
 You can find out more about these utils on the [Tutorial](tutorial.md) page.

 ## How It Works
 Custom GitHub Actions can be developed in different ways.
 PyAction uses the [Docker Container](https://docs.github.com/en/actions/creating-actions/about-custom-actions#docker-container-actions) method which is highly stable with Python environments.
 This way, you'll be able to specify the requirements for your actions and run them inside a lightweight isolated container with all the dependencies installed.